I’ve been writing full time for more than a decade, in a range of genres, Historical Adventure, Psychological Thriller, and Romance.

 I enjoyed all of them, but it wasn’t until I wrote a murder mystery that I finally discovered my genre home.

-Along with giving me the buzz that all fiction writing does, murder mysteries appeal to the analytical part of my brain.
+Along with giving me the buzz that all fiction writing does, murder mysteries appeal to the analytical part of what passes for my brain.

 I discovered there are so many aspects for a murder mystery writer to dive into, forensic science, psychology, police methods, technology.
 I haven’t even begun to scratch the surface yet.